simonhw/gardening-services/README.md

 The HTML structure of the toast messages | Adapted from examples in this article: [https://fastbootstrap.com/components/toast/](https://fastbootstrap.com/components/toast/)
 The Offcanvas cart preview | The HTML code was copied from the [Bootsrap documentation](https://getbootstrap.com/docs/5.0/components/offcanvas/)
 Pagination of reviews | Taken from the Django documentation: [https://docs.djangoproject.com/en/5.1/topics/pagination/](https://docs.djangoproject.com/en/5.1/topics/pagination/)
-The JavaScript code to control the color of the select field in the Contact Us form | Taken and adapted from the Boutique Ado walkthrough
+The JavaScript code to control the colour of the select field in the Contact Us form | Taken and adapted from the Boutique Ado walkthrough
 Form label for reCAPTCHA field| Line of code copied from a comment on this [GitHub post](https://github.com/google/recaptcha/issues/421)

 ## Acknowledgements
 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)
-- I would like to thank my CI Mentor [Graeme Taylor](https://github.com/G-Taylor) for his encouragement and advice over the last 12 months of this course.
+- I would like to thank my CI Mentor [Graeme Taylor](https://github.com/G-Taylor), for his encouragement and advice over the last 12 months of this course.
 - To my partner Luiza, thank you for encouraging me to face new challenges and supporting me every step of the way.
 I could not have achieved all that I have without your love and support.